back

 }

-The results here underline the need for strict security boundaries in real-world use.
+The results here underline the need for strict security boundaries in real world use.

 Lateral Movement via Remote MCP Exploitation

-In our test environment, i deployed two MCP servers as Docker containers on a shared bridge network:
+In our test environment, I deployed two MCP servers as Docker containers on a shared bridge network:

 This setup mimics how production environments segment internal tools from public interfaces.